nipphittt17/Spotify-ArtistSong-Analysis/README.md

 # Spotify-ArtistSong-Analytics

 ## Overview
-The Spotify Artist Song Analytics Case Study is my personal project

-This project aims to to gain insights into the characteristics and trends of the artist's songs.
+This personal project aims to to gain insights into the characteristics and trends of the artist's songs.
 By leveraging the Spotify API, the project extracts track data, track analysis data, and track features data, which are then transformed and analyzed to uncover interesting patterns and information.
 The processes are implemented on Python, and the visualizations are created with Tableau.
 Below are the links to each component of the project.

 - [Sppotify API functions](myFunctions.py)
 - [Extract & Transform](extract_transform_track.ipynb)